cdzombak/lofiapp/README.md

 ## Install

-After installing nativefier, run `make install-mac` in this directory to build & install the app in `/Applications`.
+After installing `npm`, run `make install-mac` in this directory to build & install the app in `/Applications`.

 ## Protip